FFmpeg/FFV1/ffv1.md

 | br   | Range coded Boolean (1-bit) symbol with the method described in (#range-binary-values)           |
 | ur   | Range coded unsigned scalar symbol coded with the method described in (#range-non-binary-values) |
 | sr   | Range coded signed scalar symbol coded with the method described in (#range-non-binary-values)   |
+Table: Definition of pseudo-code symbols for this document. {#tablePseudoCodeSymbols}

 The same context that is initialized to 128 is used for all fields in the header.